Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is hypocalcemia diagnosed?

-Your caregiver will ask about your signs, symptoms, and the medicines you take.
-He may gently tap on your cheeks to see if your facial muscles twitch.
+Your healthcare provider will ask about your signs, symptoms, and the medicines you take.
+He or she may gently tap on your cheeks to see if your facial muscles twitch.
 You will also need blood tests to check your calcium, magnesium, and hormone levels.

 How is hypocalcemia treated?